Unrig & Invest: Fighting For A FAIRER Tax Code

 Public Citizen is working to unrig the tax code to make it fairer for everyday Americans.
 We also believe we must increase government revenues in order to reinvest in communities.

-Public Citizen believes we need a tax code that prioritizes having the wealthy and corporations pay their fair share and that provides adequate revenues to support our government.
-In addition to repealing the disastrous 2017 tax giveaway bill, it’s far past time to close loopholes and make corporations and Wall Street pay their fair share.
+Public Citizen believes we need a tax code that prioritizes having the wealthy and corporations pay their fair share and that provides adequate revenues to support our government and the social safety net.
+In addition to repealing the disastrous 2017 and 2025 tax giveaway bills, it’s far past time to close loopholes and make corporations and Wall Street pay their fair share.
 And, the Internal Revenue Service must work for We the People and be better empowered to enforce the law against tax cheats.

 1. Rolling-Back the Tax Giveaways